conan-io/docs/tutorial_devops.rst

 Tutorial - devops
 =================

-The previous tutorial section was aimed for users in general and developers.
+The previous tutorial section was aimed at users in general and developers.

 This "Devops tutorial" section is intended for devops, build and CI engineers, administrators and architects adopting, designing and implementing Conan in production in their teams and organizations.